yssolk9102/kwk-virtual-curriculum-4/web-app/projects/making-music/index.md

 - jQuery does not play nice with the `<audio>` element; you will have to use vanilla JavaScript.
 Remember, anytime we use `$` in our JavaScript and some other methods like `.on` for event listeners, that is jQuery.
 You'll have to google how to do the same things in vanilla JavaScript.
 - A good resource for mp3 files is <a target="blank" href="http://soundbible.com/free-sound-effects-1.html">SoundBible</a>.

-Here's <a target="blank" href="https://turingschool-projects.github.io/countdown-timer-js/">a screenshot of an example</a>, but there is no sound😥:
+Here's a screenshot of an example:

 <img alt="Screenshot of countdown timer, ticking each second" src="{{ site.url }}/web-app/projects/making-music/assets/example.png">